Secretary-Religious Education/ Nursery Supervisor

-St. Elizabeth Ann Seton Catholic Church offers sacramental preparation for adults seeking Confirmation in both the Fall and Spring.
-These sessions are intensive and challenging!
+St. Elizabeth Ann Seton Catholic Church offers sacramental preparation for adults seeking Confirmation through our RCIA (Rite of Christian Initiation for Adults) process.

 The heart of the Confirmation rite is the laying on of hands by the bishop or parish pastor and the anointing with sacred chrism oil.

 Chrism oil, the perfumed oil that bishops (and at times priests) use to make the sign of the cross on our foreheads when we are confirmed, signifies a connection to our Baptism – the first time we were anointed with oil.
 Chrism also signifies healing and cleansing.